 But even cisgender, heterosexual (cishet) men stand to benefit greatly from this.
 Although cishet men are granted far more space than any other demographic to be sexual, that doesn’t necessarily translate to full autonomy to explore sexuality.
 While there’s far less stigma on cishet male sexuality, the activities that they’re “allowed” to do within a patriarchal world are still limited…this is especially true of cishet Black men.
 Basically, if it’s anything beyond getting your dick sucked or fucking a (cisgender) woman—and maybe eating pussy—then anything they do is gonna be subject to judgment.
 We saw a prime example of this earlier this year, when Amber Rose clapped back on Kanye West for his attacks on her by disclosing that Kanye loves to have his ass played with…even calling him a “Fingers in the Booty Ass Bitch.”
 While fully justified in going for the jugular against Kanye, Amber knew exactly what she was doing in that response.
-The insinuation is that, if a man has anything up his ass, then he’s assuming a “feminine” role and therefore he’s “weak” (very good chance I’ll be expanding on this further in a future post, by the way).
+The insinuation is that, if a man has anything up his ass, then he’s assuming a “feminine” role and therefore he’s “weak” (something I’ve expanded on in this piece).

 We also saw an example from the first season of the new series Insecure, where Molly ended up dumping a guy after he disclosed to her that he had one sexual encounter with another man back when he was in college, despite the fact that she disclosed to him that she had an experience with another woman.
 It speaks to a very real, toxic perception that if a straight man ever touches another man, even just once, then he’s automatically gay, and many women won’t have him.
 This also leads to the erasure and discriminatory attitudes towards Bisexual and Pansexual men.